 Bedroom 1 - Very spacious ensuite bedroom with twin beds (one of these can be a profiling bed if needed).
 The en-suite shower room (which has non slip flooring, appropriate grab handles, changing plinth etc) is suitable for disabled guests.
 This bedroom and shower room has underfloor heating and also has large patio doors which lead out to the patio and garden.

-Bedroom 2 - Double bed with ample storage space and scenery which includes a view of a striking old slate mill slightly further up the valley.
+Bedroom 2 - King size bed with ample storage space and scenery which includes a view of a striking old slate mill slightly further up the valley.

-Bedroom 3 - Double bed with ample storage space and wonderful views.
+Bedroom 3 - King size bed with ample storage space and wonderful views.